Kitchen Fitting Cost

 Can I Fit a Kitchen Myself?

-A basic prebuilt kitchen can be self-installed; however, this is not a simple undertaking and will require many new skills to be learnt.
+A basic pre-built kitchen can be self-installed.
+However, this is not a simple undertaking and will require many new skills to be learnt.

 Hiring a tradesman to remodel a kitchen does not mean you cannot attempt various simple jobs yourself.
 Painting the cupboards, sealing the worktops, and even helping out the hired tradesman are all things you could try installing once the difficult parts are completed.